Pistonite/vmsetup/src/windows/visual-studio.md

 Other components might get auto selected

 ## Adding cl to path
-We need [Pscx](https://www.powershellgallery.com/packages/Pscx) for this.
+We need [Pscx](https://www.powershellgallery.com/packages/Pscx) for the `Import-VisualStudioVars` command.

 Run as admin
 ```powershell